THEHANWOLF13/myrepo_mini_project/README.md

   SPAdes
   Bowtie2

- Run miniproject_main.py for the desired output this pipeline contains test data for the first 40,000 lines of transcriptome data for HCMV (first 10000 reads)
+ Run miniproject_main.py for the desired output: this pipeline contains test data for the first 40,000 lines of transcriptome data for HCMV (first 10000 reads)

 To run the script, first clone the repo via the following command 'git clone https://github.com/THEHANWOLF13/myrepo_mini_project.git'

+ Notable outputs from miniproject_main.py:

+ miniproject.log -> contains results of the full pipeline EF999921.fasta -> contains HCMV genome
+ EF999921_CDS.fasta -> contains coding sequences for the HCMV genome LargeContig.txt -> shows all contigs exceeding 1000 bp

  Notable files included in this repo:

- Transcriptom_index.py -> used to generate input for Kaliisto Sleuth_input.py -> converts Kallisto output into suitable input for Sleuth sleuth.r -> performs sleuth runSleuth.py -> runs sleuth in python
+ Transcriptom_index.py -> used to generate input for Kaliisto, Sleuth_input.py -> converts Kallisto output into suitable input for Sleuth, sleuth.r -> performs sleuth, runSleuth.py -> runs sleuth in python,